Flandy Limpele

-Flandy Limpele (born 9 February 1974) is an Indonesian former badminton player and coach.
+Flandy Limpele (born 9 February 1974) is an Indonesian badminton player and coach.
 He competed in four Summer Olympic Games: Atlanta 1996, Sydney 2000, Athens 2004, and Beijing 2008.

 Career

 Player

 A doubles specialist, at various times Limpele has focused on either men's doubles or mixed doubles during his long career in international badminton.
 His earliest appearances in the final rounds of major events came in mixed doubles in the mid-1990s.
 However, he first broke through internationally in men's doubles at the 1999 Korea Open with Eng Hian.
 His subsequent men's doubles titles, most of them with Hian, have included the Denmark (2000), Singapore (2002, 2006), Japan (2002), Bitburger (2002), and German (2003) Opens, and the Copenhagen Masters (2000, 2004).
 Hian and Limpele briefly represented England from 2001 until 2003.
 They later returned to represent Indonesia for 2004 Summer Olympics.
-Flandy and Eng were runners-up at the prestigious All-England Championships in 2002, and bronze medalists at the 2004 Athens Olympics.
+Limpele and Hian were runners-up at the All-England Championships in 2002, and bronze medalists at the 2004 Athens Olympics.